top of page

 How Speed Development Impacts Other Sports

-In a perfect world, I believe that speed training should occur in the off-season where the athlete doesn't have to be overly concerned with quickly seeing results on the field, court, pitch, etc...
-Having said that, I do believe that the balls, implements, sport specific movements, etc..., need to be adequately incorporated in the speed training, ie; dribbling a basketball, soccer ball, defensive movements, etc...
+In a perfect world, I believe that speed training that introduces new aspects to the athletes should occur in the off-season where the athlete doesn't have to be overly concerned with quickly seeing results on the field, court, pitch, etc...
+Having said that, I do believe that the balls, implements, sport specific movements, etc..., need to be adequately incorporated in the speed training even in the off-season, ie; dribbling a basketball, soccer ball, defensive movements, etc...
 My blogs on incorporating speed into specific sports include videos of how some of the fastest athletes in those sports looked during game play.
-Once again, athletes should not lose sight of the primary objective still being to effectively execute the fundamentals of the sport.
+Athletes should not lose sight of the primary objective still being to effectively execute the fundamentals of the sport.
 An example is how basketball players are to jump off of one foot under control to shoot a layup after dribbling down the court very fast.
-A fundamental of jumping events in track applies here.
+A fundamental of jumping events in track applies here, as well as to many "jumping off of two feet" scenarios.
 The speed needs to be under control enough to execute the jump effectively, and the last few steps are important for executing this.
 In my " Speed Training for Basketball" blog I go into the details.
 There is also the aspect of preparing the joints, tendons, and musculature for the stresses that an improvement of speed may have when starting, stopping, changing direction, jumping/landing, and achieving top speed during play.
 My blogs address this as well.

 My Blogs